Everything You Need to Know About Hiking Huayna Picchu

 What is Huayna Picchu’s Elevation?

-Huayna Picchu’s elevation is at 2,693 metres (8,835 ft) above sea level (260 meters higher than Machu Picchu).
+Huayna Picchu’s elevation is at 2,693 meters (8,835 ft) above sea level (260 meters higher than Machu Picchu).
 So we definitely recommend acclimatizing to the high altitude two days before you try hiking Huayna Picchu.
 There are plenty of hotels and things to see in the Sacred Valley making it a great option to begin your journey.

 How Many Trails Does Huayna Picchu Have?